peterjc/q2-thapbi-pict/README.rst

 1. Activate your Qiime2 conda environment.

-2. Install THAPBI PICT using conda via the BioConda channel, which will handle *all* the dependencies:
+2. Install the paired read merging tool Flash used by THAPBI PICT using conda:

    .. code:: console

-        $ conda install -c bioconda thapbi_pict
+        $ conda install -c conda-forge flash

-3. Install the THAPBI PICT plugin for Qiime2 using pip:
+3. Install the THAPBI PICT plugin for Qiime2 (and its Python dependencies which include THAPBI PICT and CutAdapt) using pip:

    .. code:: console